flowerDuo/GES-GSP-Stitching/README.md

 	* You need  **Opencv 4.4.0**,**VLFEAT**,**Eigen**
 2. Download dataset to "input-data" folder.
 3. Run project.

+Or

 4. We provide scripts that make it easier to test data.
 The following are the steps:
 5. Edit "RUN_EXE.bat".
 	* Change "file=\RUN_FILE.txt" and "\GES_Stitching.exe" to corresponding path.
 5. List dataset names you want to test in "RUN_FILE.txt".
 6. Click "RUN_EXE.bat".
+Notice:
+	* If you make changes to the code, you can copy .exe from the "x64" to the root directory and rename it to "GES_Stitching.exe" after running project.
+	* If the .exe output errors, try to run the project to get a new .exe.

 You can find results in folder "input-data".

-Notice: If you make changes to the code and run it, you can copy .exe from the "x64" to the root directory, and rename it to "GES_Stitching.exe".

 ## Dataset